GigaHierz/techfiesta-toucan-workshop/README.md

 In case it shows an error message with `Module not found: Can't resolve 'toucan-sdk'`, just delete the node_moudles and run `yarn`or `npm  i` again.

-And this part into our function body.
+And the following part goes into our function body.
 You can set the signer and provider directly or at a later point.
 Here we want to first check if the signer is set, meaning if the user is connected to the application with their wallet.

 ```typescript
 const provider = useEthersProvider();